 Google Searches: Allow the search engine to find out more about the copied word on Safari Browser.

-How to use Live Text in photos on Older macOS
+How to use Live Text in Photos on Older macOS

 It is not difficult for those running older versions of macOS to use the Live Text tool.
 It is simple to accomplish with the help of the Text Sniper tool.
 So, what exactly is it?

 Text Sniper is a more capable tool than most optical character recognition applications.
-Because it outperforms more complex character recognition software, it ensures a hassle-free engagement.
+Because it outperforms more complex character recognition software, it ensures hassle-free engagement.
 As an Apple user, one need not be technically sound.
 It is simple to use and works well for both home and business Mac users.
 You can access the menu bar and choose from a list of options.